LedFx/LedFx/docs/howto/report.rst

     Additional context:

       Add any other context about the problem here.

+      Please add a config.yaml and a ledfx.log as described in the documentation